beeb/beeb-li/src/lib/posts/introducing-swpui.md

 </ChatNote>

-Thanks to the amazing [`rat-widget`](https://docs.rs/rat-widget/latest/rat_widget/index.html) crate, the inputs support all the bells and whistles you might expect: undo with <Kbd seq="Ctrl-z" />, clipboard support, select all with&nbsp;<Kbd seq="Ctrl-a" /> or <Kbd seq="Shift-arrow" />, move by word with&nbsp;<Kbd seq="Ctrl-arrow" />, and more.
+Thanks to the amazing [`rat-widget`](https://docs.rs/rat-widget/latest/rat_widget/index.html) crate, the inputs support all the bells and whistles you might expect: undo with <Kbd seq="Ctrl-z" />, clipboard support, select with&nbsp;<Kbd seq="Ctrl-a" /> or <Kbd seq="Shift-arrow" />, move by word with&nbsp;<Kbd seq="Ctrl-arrow" />, and more.

 In regex mode, the replacement pattern supports capture groups interpolation with `$1` up to `$9`.
 The `$0` group is a